momenrollins/NY-Times/README.md

-### NY Times app is an Minimal News Android application built using NY-Times' Most Popular API.
+### NY Times app is a Minimal News Android application built using NY-Times' Most Popular API.

 #### Built with:
 * Kotlin